omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

 {% include figure.liquid loading="eager" path="assets/img/experiment_llms/instance.png" class="img-fluid mx-auto d-block" width="85%" %}**Fig. 4:** Instance on vast.ai

-If we click on the small key symbol (our ssh key should appear, if not we add the ssh key here again) and on `ADD SSH KEY` then the section `direct ssh connect` should appear. vast.ai will show us which port we can use to connect to the instance.
+If we click on the small key symbol (our ssh key should appear, if not we add the ssh key here again and click on `ADD SSH KEY`) then the section `direct ssh connect` appears. vast.ai will show us which port we can use to connect to the instance.

-Copy the provided SSH command, add your key name, and run it in your terminal:
+Copy the provided SSH command from `direct ssh connect`, add your key name with the flag `-i`, and run it in your terminal:

 ```bash
 ssh -i ~/.ssh/vast_ai -p 10532 root@194.26.196.132 -L 8080:localhost:8080